oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/_index.md

 Consequently, organizations are forced to make a trade-off between maintainability and security.
 In today's automated society, this compromise is unacceptable.

-Hence, our mission is to offer an affordable, developer-friendly, and secure BFF component that can be implemented by anyone.
+Hence, our mission is to offer an affordable, developer-friendly, and secure BFF Framework that can be implemented by anyone.

 ## Getting started